Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 • Different system prompt.
 The admin agent is an assistant for configuring amodal agents.
 It knows the file structure (skills/, knowledge/, connections/, etc.), the config schemas, and the common patterns.

 • File tools.
-Nine admin-only tools for navigating and editing the repo.
-Regular chat sessions never see these.
+Eight built-in tools for navigating and editing the repo.
+Enabled via fileTools: true in amodal.json.

 • Path allowlist.
-All file operations are scoped to the agent's config directories (skills/, knowledge/, connections/, stores/, pages/, automations/, evals/, agents/, tools/, amodal_packages/).
+All file operations are scoped to the agent's config directories (skills/, knowledge/, connections/, stores/, pages/, automations/, evals/, agents/, tools/).
 Sensitive files (.env, amodal.json, package.json, pnpm-lock.yaml, tsconfig.json) are blocked.

-The admin agent has tools grouped by purpose: discovery (finding what's there), read/write (operating on files), and introspection (querying the runtime itself).
+The admin agent has tools grouped by purpose: discovery (finding what's there) and read/write (operating on files).

 Discovery